With shipping rules or restrictions, you can personalize the rates and methods you offer customers online

 Maybe you want to create shipping rules or restrictions around hazardous products like chemicals or firearms.

-A couple other common use cases for product-based Carrier Rules include setting up restrictions around weight or for oversized goods.
+A couple other common use cases for product-based Shipping Rules include setting up restrictions around weight or for oversized goods.

 2. Handling and Packaging Surcharges